-As you might guess, furnace humidifiers install right onto your main heating and cooling system, usually in the ductwork right leading out from your furnace.
-The warm air leaves the furnace, passes through the fan that pushes it through the ducts, and then flows past the humidifier and out into the rest of your home.
+As you might guess, furnace humidifiers install right onto your main heating and cooling system, usually in the ductwork leading out from your furnace.
+The hot air leaves the furnace, passes through the fan that pushes it through the ducts, and then flows past the humidifier and out into the rest of your home.

 - Drum humidifiers have a pan of water, and a rotating belt that passes through the pan.
 The water from the moistened belt evaporates into the air leaving your furnace.
 Because this type of humidifier has a standing pan of water, you need to be diligent about cleaning it or mold can form.
 This is the least expensive type of furnace humidifier.

 You can install a humidifier on almost any kind of furnace system, even older ones.

 How Dry is Your Winter Air?

 There are some easy ways to tell if your home is too dry.
 Obviously, if you’re getting shocks from static electricity, it’s too dry.
 If you’re seeing moisture condensation on the windows (“sweat” or even frost) it’s too humid.